wonderingabout/PhoenixGo/README.md

 It is easier to use and should work on most linux distributions (has been tested successfully on ubuntu 16.04 LTS for example)

-Recommendation : the bazel compile uses a lot of RAM, so it is recommended that you restart your computer before you run the below command, and also exit all runing programs, to free as much RAM as possible.

 Run the all-in one command below :

 ```